Boston, MA Tax Lawyer: International

 - Businesses moving assets abroad – especially intangible assets – without adequate planning can face dire and unexpected tax consequences, imposed by Code provisions designed to inhibit those very movements

-- Foreign investors deploying capital inside the United States must know in advance whether they will be taxed on their worldwide income or only their U.S. income, and what their tax withholding responsibilities are
+- Foreign investors deploying capital inside the United States must know in advance whether they will be taxed on their international income or only their U.S. income, and what their tax withholding responsibilities are

 Tools exist to help businesses and individuals cope with the array of tax benefits, risks, and traps strewn across the field of international commerce.